bibikalka1/HP_Z420_Z620_Z820_BOOTBLOCK2013_BIOS_mod/README.md

 **0. Present limitations.**

 Currently the workflow has only been fully tested if a V1 Xeon is installed.
 This is because we need to load BIOS v2.07, which did not support V2 Xeons yet and lacks the V2 microcode.
-Actually, after doing some research I expect that a V2 Xeon with 2013 BootBlock and v2.07 will actually boot but report this "1801-Microcode Update Error.
+Actually, after doing some research I expect that a V2 Xeon with 2013 BootBlock and v2.07 should boot but will report this "1801-Microcode Update Error.
 Missing or invalid Processor Microcode."
 Googling for this message seems to indicate that HP workstations do boot with this error - so you might be able to run v2.07 BIOS even on a v2 Xeon, allowing full flash chip write access.
 If you have v2 Xeon installed and a spare v1 Xeon, and would like to load a modded BIOS, do try this route first, and report back in **Issues**.
 If v2 Xeon does not boot at all with v2.07, you would fix that by swapping to v1 Xeon instead.

 A more reliable but also somewhat more laborious route to load a modded BIOS is either do that with a flash chip clip (tedious and prone to failure), or by temporarily swapping in a cheap V1 Xeon so that you can load the modded BIOS (suggested by @BillDH2k - well defined steps, and fringe benefits such as updating the thermal paste, and de-dusting).
 After loading up the modded BIOS you can swap back to V2 Xeon.
 Take this opportunity to also detach the fan from the heatsink, and remove all the dust with a vacuum plus a long bristle brush.
 You will need new suitable thermal paste as well, such as Arctic MX-4.